camunda/blog.camunda.org/content/post/2019/11/camunda-bpm-7120-released.md

 }
 ```

-The REST API request triggers an Error for the User Task `482g036` with the code `invalid-data-error`,
+The REST API request triggers an Error for the user task `482g036` with the code `invalid-data-error`,
-a message, and passes a variable `reportId`.
+a message and passes a variable `reportId`.

 You can read more here: